 The award of satisfactory completion for a unit is based on a decision that the student has demonstrated achievement of the set of outcomes specified for the unit.
 This decision will be based on the teacher's assessment of the student's overall performance on a variety of assessment tasks designated for the unit.
-Assessment tasks for this unit include student note books, student-designed practical investigations; practical activities; multimedia presentations; media responses; oral presentations; annotated posters; data analysis; problem solving and tests; multiple choice and/ or short answer and/or extended response.
-For Outcome 3 a report of a student-designed or adapted using an appropriate format, for example a scientific poster, practical report, oral communication or digital presentation.
+Practical work is a central component of learning and assessment.
+Assessment tasks for this unit may include student notebooks, student-designed practical investigations; practical activities; multimedia presentations; media responses; oral presentations; annotated posters; data analysis; problem solving and tests; multiple choice and/or short answer and/or extended response.